BBN-Q/libx6/doc/01_Usage.md

 from the decision engine prior to thresholding (result stream).
 We introduce a channel tuple `(a,b,c)` to identify each of these streams.
 In this tuple, the first index represents the physical channel (`a = 1` for channel 1, `a = 2` for channel 2).
-The second index represents the demodulated virtual channel (`b = 0` is the raw stream, `b = 1` and higher for the demodulated channels).
-The last index selects between the demodulated data and the integrated data.
-Some example channel tuples:
+The second and third index together select a stream from the physical channel.
+When `b = 0` and `c = 0`, you get the "raw data" (decimated by
+4) from the physical channel.
+When `b = 1` and `c = 0` you get the demodulated data (decimated by 32).
+When `b = 1` and `c = 1`, you get demodulated and
+integrated data.
+However, this last stream has sufficiently large latency to not be very useful in feedback scenarios.
+Consequently, when `b = 0` and `c = 1` or `c = 2` you select kernel integrators that bypass the demodulator.
+The complete set of streams for physical channel 1 provided by the current firmware are:

+* (1,0,0) - raw data
-* (1,0,0) - raw data from physical channel 1
+* (1,1,0) - demodulated data from DSP channel 1
-* (1,2,0) - demodulated data from virtual channel 2 on physical channel 1
+* (1,1,1) - result data from demodulator + kernel integrator on DSP channel 1
+* (1,0,1) - result data without demodulator from DSP channel 1 kernel integrator
-* (1,2,1) - result data from virtual channel 2 on physical channel 1
+* (1,0,2) - result data without demodulator from DSP channel 2 kernel integrator

-The current firmware provides two DDCs per physical channel.
-Therefore, there are 10 available streams (2 raw physical, 4 demod, and 4 result).
+These last two streams are connected to the digital I/O pins after thresholding to enable fast feedback experiments.
+Physical channel 2 provides an equivalent set of streams with `a = 2`.
+Future firmware versions will likely add more result streams to allow for a great degree of multiplexing.

 Do these things to acquire data with the card:

-* Set the averager settings just like you would with an Acquiris or Alazar digitizer
+* Set the capture settings just like you would with an Alazar digitizer
 * Enable the streams that you want to capture with the host PC
-* Set the NCO frequency (IF frequency) for each enabled virtual stream
+* Set the NCO frequency (IF frequency) for each enabled demodulator stream
 * Provide an integration kernel for each *result* stream
 * Optionally set integration thresholds for hard-decisions on fast digital lines